 Once the type of alternative high school is established, the Coach should help the young person find the best school/program within that category.
-Refer to the Appendix F8 Alternative High School Selection and Application Guide for additional guidance.
+Also refer to the Appendix F8\Alternative High School Selection and Application Guide for additional guidance.